Dazu-io/dazu/README.md

 **Dazu** is a powerfull engine dialogue engine with two main parts: `NLU` and `dialogue`.
 The main objetive of this project is too use existing chatbots projects and uses it to develop your solution.

-The name was inspired by [Dazu Ausubel](https://novaescola.org.br/conteudo/262/dazu-ausubel-e-a-aprendizagem-significativa) because the main objective of this project was to build a collaborative platform to maintain Bots for learning.
+The name was inspired by [David Ausubel](https://novaescola.org.br/conteudo/262/david-ausubel-e-a-aprendizagem-significativa) because the main objective of this project was to build a collaborative platform to maintain Bots for learning.

 Inspired by Watson Assistant and Rasa.